Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Abstract

 \section{Abstract}

-Deciding which large language model (LLM) to use is a complex challenge.
-Pairwise ranking has emerged as a new method for evaluating human preferences for LLMs.
-This approach entails humans evaluating pairs of model outputs based on a predefined criterion.
-By collecting these comparisons, a ranking can be constructed using methods such as Elo.
-However, applying these algorithms as constructed in the context of LLM evaluation introduces several challenges.
-In this paper, we explore the effectiveness of ranking systems for head-to-head comparisons of LLMs.
-We formally define a set of fundamental principles for effective ranking and conduct a series of extensive evaluations on the robustness of several ranking algorithms in the context of LLMs.
-Our analysis uncovers key insights into the factors that affect ranking accuracy and efficiency, offering guidelines for selecting the most appropriate methods based on specific evaluation contexts and resource constraints.
+Evaluating large language models (LLMs) is a complex task.
+Pairwise ranking, where humans compare LLM outputs based on predefined criteria, has become a leading approach.
+By aggregating these comparisons through algorithms such as Elo, rankings across multiple LLMs can be derived.
+However, applying ranking algorithms in LLM evaluation presents several challenges.
+Traditional systems like Elo, designed initially for structured competitions such as chess, often produce inconsistent and unstable rankings due to the dynamic and context-dependent nature of LLM performance.
+Despite the increasing reliance on these methods, a systematic study of ranking algorithms for LLM evaluation remains lacking.
+This paper examines the effectiveness of various ranking systems for head-to-head LLM comparisons.
+We define key principles for robust ranking, conduct extensive evaluations of different ranking algorithms, and analyze their stability, accuracy, and sensitivity to real-world conditions.
+Our findings offer insights into the limitations of existing approaches and provide guidelines for selecting the most appropriate ranking method based on evaluation objectives and resource constraints.